romerocam/cruce/README.md

 ![BookingsApp](https://raw.githubusercontent.com/romerocam/cruce/main/public/calendar.png)

 ## Description
+This project was developed in one month as part of an internship assignment mentored by [#Plataforma5](https://www.plataforma5.la/) and [#CRUCE](https://www.e-cruce.com/).
+It was a very defying challenge because we had to develop it using Next.js, MongoDB and Chakra UI, all technologies that we had not studied in the first part of the bootcamp, so we had to make a deep research through the documentation before starting to code.<br/><br/>
 **BookingsApp** is an online booking app.<br/><br/>
 - As a ***user*** you will be able to book appointments by selecting a branch, month and day.
 The days that have available slots will be colored with a greenish hue.
 The more slots available, the darker the green color will be.
 If the day is not colored, it means there are no available slots.
 The user will be able to modify appointments, cancel them and see their appointment history.<br/><br/>
 - As an ***operator*** you will be able to view all the appointments of the branch you manage and confirm attendance.<br/><br/>